WPBeginner

 This will launch the Duplicator wizard, which will create an installer package of your complete website.
 Click on the next button to continue.

 Next, the plugin will run some scans.
-If everything looks OK, then you can click on the Build button.
+If everything looks good, then you can click on the ‘Build’ button at the bottom.

 Build duplicator package